Immigrant workers in the Illawarra in the 1830s and 1840s

 Clearing Lease Men

-They take a small piece of uncleared land (each about thirty acres) on condition of having it rent-free for six years, and form on it a kind of shanty, much in the style of a gipsy’s tent; being often nothing more than a bark roof placed on the ground.
-Under this they live whilst they clear and improve their little holding; though ultimately they run up very decent huts.
+With a small piece of uncleared land (each about thirty acres) on condition of having it rent-free for six years, they would build a shanty.
+There they lived whilst they clear and improve their little holding; replacing the shanty ultimately with a decent dwelling..

 They have generally got on pretty well in the world, and can afford to pay about ten pounds a-year for their now reclaimed land.
 Most of these men have a dairy cow and a mare, which get their own living under the mountains; and the sale of their butter and their crops, and the money they occasionally earn from the other settlers and labourers, keep the pot boiling.